anantvaid/clouduploader/README.md

 Refer to the [Troubleshooting Guide]() for common issues and solutions.

 ## License 📝
-This project is licensed under the MIT License - see the XX file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/anantvaid/clouduploader/blob/main/LICENSE) file for details.

 ## Contributions 🤝
 Feel free to submit issues or pull requests for improvements!